 There are also non-AACSB accredited schools that offer an online MBA in Kansas.
 These non-AACSB accredited schools use and follow a different system of teaching business.

-To know more about such schools, please go through the details provided below.
-Click the links to access more information.
+To learn more about such schools, continue reading below.
+Click the school links to access more information on the school websites.

 - 1 – Friends University

 - 3 – Fort Hays State University